hellodvh/ion-inventory-web-app/README.md

 The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.

 ### Research:
-I started of by doing research into different types of companies that would need a system for managing inventory and manufacturing.
-I deciced to go focus my project on electic vehicle manufacturing as I think it is a relevant topic to focus on due to world climate and sustainability.
+I started off by doing research into different types of companies that would need a system for managing inventory and manufacturing.
+I deciced to focus the project on electic vehicle manufacturing as I thought it was a relevant topic to focus on due to world climate and sustainability.
 I gathered data about electric vehicles and how they are made.
 I formulated a list of vehicle parts and the materials used in the parts.
-I simplified the list into basic type of materials and parts.
+I simplified the list into basic types of materials and parts.

 ### Ideation:

 For the `Ideation Process` I used the requirements provided in the project brief to plan all the required features and functionality of the web app.

+I made moodboards of layouts and colour palletes to generate ideas for the frontend layout I wanted to use for the project.
+I decided to go for a dashboard layout for the usability and responsive design.
+I sketeched some basic wireframes with ink and paper to get a feel of the layout I wanted to implement.
+I then proceeded to make high fidelity wireframes in Figma.

+Darkmode "insert reference resource here" was used according to this study to help aid in energy effecientcy on device power consumption.
+Responsive layout allows the web app to be run on table and desktop resolutions.

 ![image5][image5]
 <br>